cookiecutter/cookiecutter/README.rst

 * `cookiecutter-jswidget`_: A project template for creating a generic front-end, non-jQuery JS widget packaged for multiple JS packaging systems.
 * `cookiecutter-component`_: A template for a Component JS package.
+* `cookiecutter-tampermonkey`_: A template for a TamperMonkey browser script.

 LaTeX/XeTeX
 ~~~~~~~~~~~